MARA: A Chamber Opera on Good and Evil: Scene 5 (The Last Meal)

 This scene takes place in the town of Pava in the mango grove of Cunda the Smith, who has invited Gotama and Ānanda to take their midday meal.
 After eating a dish called “pig’s delight,” Gotama instructs Cunda to bury the food.
 He then collapses onto the ground, groaning in pain.
 He has just enough strength to enable Ānanda to help him reach the nearby town of Kusinara.

 Scene 6 (The Death)

 In the Sal grove of the Malla people in Kusinara, Gotama lies on his right side between two trees.
 Flowers fall from above as he speaks. Ānanda breaks down and weeps.
-Gotama explains to Ānanda how he envisages his teaching and community to continue after his passing.
+Gotama explains to Ānanda how he envisages his teaching and community to continue after his death.
 He offers final words on what constitutes the heart of his teaching.
 After uttering the words “Things fall apart, tread the path with care,” he dies.
 Venerable Mahākassapa, a senior monk in Gotama’s community, pays homage, and Ānanda sings the final chorale.